 - If your property is in a low-to-moderate flood risk area, flood insurance could be much more affordable than you might think.

-- Insurance is the first line of defense; check your insurance coverage and review the Document and Insure Property guide.
+- Insurance is the first line of defense; check your insurance coverage and review the FEMA Flood Insurance website.

 Flood insurance is essential for any homeowner, business owner, or renter.
 This flood insurance fact sheet is intended to help property owners become flood smart and get important answers to questions about buying a National Flood Insurance Program (NFIP) policy.